PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ### 3.17.3.
 Test E/W Traffic from App1 Spoke Instance to App2 Spoke Instance

 - Use EC2 Console to identify the Private IP address of `ps-lab-app2-web-1`
-- Using an SSH session to App1 instance via NLB, test traffic to `ps-lab-app2-web-1`
+- Using an Console Connection session on App1 instance, test traffic to `ps-lab-app2-web-1`

 ```ping 10.250.0.x```